Base Ten Blocks

 A good exercise is to start with a quantity of thirteen unit cubes, regroup these into a single rod and three remaining unit cubes, and then understanding how this composing the decimal number 13.
 The base ten block regrouping worksheets above focus on exercises like this.

-A similar activiity involves subtracting and borrowing.
+A similar activity involves subtracting and borrowing.
 For example, to subtract three units from twenty (two rods), you can imagine taking one rod and breaking it into it's ten unit cubes, and then removing the three units.
 That leaves the one whole rod (forming a the tens digit) and seven remaining unit cubes, or the decimal number 17.

 Multiplication and Division with Base Ten Blocks

-Multiplication and division concepts can also be visuallized with base 10 blocks, although this is more easily performed with relatively small quantities.
+Multiplication and division concepts can also be visualized with base 10 blocks, although this is more easily performed with relatively small quantities.
 For multiplication, you can show how groups of similar sets of base ten blocks can be regrouped together to build the product.
 Similarly for division, understanding how a single large quantity can be split apart into uniform groups of base ten blocks illustrates the common sized grouping method of division.
 Base ten block worksheets that cover both of these techniques are in the respective sections above.

 Base Ten Blocks Quiz